pablovegan/Python-tips-tools/README.md

 ## Other things to look into
 - List comprehensions.
-- Exception handling: basically `try-except` statements.
+- Exception handling: `try-except` statements.
 They work very well with custom error classes.
-An example can be found in the `3-exceptions.ipynb` notebook inside the `examples` folder.
+An example can be found in the [`4-exceptions.ipynb`](examples/4-exceptions.ipynb). notebook inside the `examples` folder.
 - Iterators and generators: look up the functions `iter()` and `next()`, and the keyword `yield`.
 - Function and class decorators: decorators are a simple sintax to transform certain functions or classes.
-- Pre-commits: pre-commits allow us to do certain actions between commiting changes with git.
+- Pre-commits: pre-commit hooks allow us to do certain actions before commiting changes with git.
 For example, we can check that our code follows the PEP8 guidelines and fix it with black if it doesn't.

 ## Online resources